 MAS Applicants: Supplemental Materials Required

 1. Statement of Educational and Career Goals (Personal Statement) Usually one to two pages will be sufficient.
 Applicants should discuss their reasons for pursuing this unique degree blending STEM (Science, Technology, Engineering and Math) fields and the arts.

 2. Resume/ Curriculum Vitae

 MAH Applicants: Supplemental Materials Required

 1. Statement of Purpose (Personal Statement) This should be a one to two-page outline of the student’s academic and research interests which they plan to pursue in the program.
 It is also beneficial for the student to include the secondary field related to Media Study that they plan to pursue in graduate work.

 2. Curriculum Vitae

 1. Statement of Purpose (Personal Statement) This should be a one to two-page description of the student’s creative and research interests.
 Students should indicate particular courses they plan to take or general resonances and interests they may have with the DMS curriculum and any specific faculty whose research interests overlap with their own.
 To assure full consideration for teaching assistantships, students should indicate their areas of expertise and media/technology skills relevant to the department’s curriculum.

 2. Curriculum Vitae

 3. Portfolio Materials Students may include films, video, image files, audio files, written documents such as essays, theoretical or critical papers, poetry, fiction/nonfiction, software/algorithms (excluding executable code) or equations.
 Materials must be viewable across multiple platforms and operating systems (win/mac/linux).
 The department supports the newest versions of the following browsers: Firefox, Explorer, Chrome and Safari.

-1. Statement of Research and Creative Practices This document should outline the student’s engagement with media, outline his/her intended research in media arts and articulate his/her creative practice.
+1. Statement of Research and Creative Practices (Personal Statement) This document should outline the student’s engagement with media, outline his/her intended research in media arts and articulate his/her creative practice.
 It should articulate the research topics and questions the student might pursue in the program.
 Students should mention any specific faculty whose research interests overlap with their own, or with whom they have had contact regarding their plans.
 Students should also describe their particular skill sets, software and technology skills that might be applicable to teaching assistantships.

 2. Curriculum Vitae